NinaGondoliera/Grad_Smart_home/README.md

   }
 }

-### The EventBridge has a successful event posted when the Motion Tracker state is changed to "Triggered" in device_config.js.
+### The EventBridge subsequesntly displays a successful event posted when the Motion Tracker state is changed to "Triggered" in device_config.js. and executed.